RasaHQ/tutorial-rasa-google-assistant/README.md

 ## What's in this repository?

 This repository consists of the following files and directories:
-- **place_fined** - a directory which contains a pre-built Rasa assistant called Place Finder.
+- **place_finder** - a directory which contains a pre-built Rasa assistant called Place Finder.
 This assistant is used in this tutorial to demonstrate the integration to Google Assistant.
 - **action.json** - a custom Google Assistant action configuration file.
 - **ga_connector.py** - a custom Rasa-Google Assistant connector.
 If you follow the tutorial using your own assistant, add this connector to your project directory.